-- While USCIS will grant DACA initially for two years with the possibility of extension, there is no guarantee the program will be extended in the future.
+- While USCIS will grant DACA initially for two years and can be renewed in two year increments.
+However, since DACA is an executive branch program and not immigration law, there is no guarantee the program will continue indefinitely.

 - DACA does not qualify a person for government benefits that depend on legal U.S. immigration status, such as housing, food assistance, or federal student financial aid.

 - Some states will not allow DACA grantees to apply for driver’s licenses.

 - DACA does not initially give the opportunity to leave and legally re-enter the U.S., though a person with DACA may request “advance parole” from USCIS to travel outside the country and return in certain circumstances.
 See “DACA Recipients: How to Apply for a Travel Document (Advance Parole).”

 - Almost everyone must pay the application fee for DACA.
 The only exception is for people who are homeless and very poor.

 - DACA benefits do not extend to family members.
 A person with DACA cannot sponsor a spouse or any other relatives for a legal U.S. immigration benefit, such as a visa or a green card.

 What Is Special Immigrant Juvenile Status (SIJS) And Who Will Qualify?

 SIJS offers the possibility of U.S. lawful permanent residence (a green card) to children and youth who have been abused, neglected, or abandoned by one or both parents.
 To qualify, a person must have a court order showing abuse, neglect, or abandonment, and the order must also indicate that it is not in the minor's best interest to return to his or her home country.
 For more information, see Nolo's article "Special Immigrant Juvenile Status: Who is Eligible."